 ALL EXPENSES FOR THIS OPERATION (defined by the total acres recorded in Section A, Item 4) paid in the reference year should be included in this section.
-This includes expenses for the Operator and Partners, Landlords, and Contractors.
-The three columns represent this division of expenses.
-Be sure to record the expenses in the correct column.
-In particular, do not record an expense that a contractor reimbursed the operator for in the operator column.
-Probe to verify the respondent has reported costs associated with each item that were paid for by the landlord or contractor.
+This includes expenses paid for by the Producers and Partners only (items 1 through 45).
+Items 47 through 52 are for landlord operating expenses.

-Exclude expenses not related to the farm/ranch, expenses for performing custom work for others if a separate set of books are used for the custom business (in this case, custom work income is NOT recorded in Section H, Item 3a), and household and living expenses.
+Exclude expenses not related to the farm/ranch, and household and living expenses.
+Exclude expenses for performing custom work for others if a separate set of books are used for the custom business.

 Ask the respondent to use farm/ranch records and explain that the interview will probably be shorter if these records are used.
-You are far more likely to get accurate information from records than from respondents who are relying on memory or guesswork.
+You are far more likely to get accurate information from records than from respondents who are relying on memory or guess-work.
 The questionnaire generally reflects common record keeping systems.

-Many of these expenses or groups of expenditures are mentioned on the IRS 1040F.
-The 1040F should not be used to entirely complete this section of the questionnaire.
-While many expenses are covered, the items in 1040F do not have the details necessary for each item in the questionnaire.
+While many of these expenses or groups of expenditures are mentioned on the IRS 1040F, the 1040F should not be used to entirely complete this section of the questionnaire.
+The items in 1040F do not have the details necessary for each item in the questionnaire.
 There are also some definitional differences between the 1040F and the questionnaire.